PaloAltoNetworks/terraform-google-vmseries-modules/examples/autoscale/README.md

 # Example for GCP Auto-Scaling of Firewalls

+The firewalls are created and destroyed by the GCP managed instance group.

+For enhanced security, the firewalls' management interfaces are unreachable through public IP addresses (there is however a jumphost to aid initial troubleshooting).

 ## Caveat

 1. The auto-scaling happens independently in each zone (it appears to be a limitation of GCP plugin 2.0.0 on Panorama, it simply does not check for the regional instance groups).
 The test was on Panorama 9.1.4.